jsuryahyd/domain-blocker-chrome-extension/README.md

 ### Todo:
-- analyze current tab and block from that page
-- download and upload to json file
+- Download and upload to json file
-- google drive integration
+- Google drive integration.

-- move analysis to background page, send msgs from there on every request and remove listener when port.ondisconnect